google/codeworld/web/help/codeworld.md

     size :: Number
     size = 4

-You don't ever have to say what type things are.
-The computer can always figure that out on its own.
-But if you do say what your types are, the computer can often be a lot more helpful in explaining where your program is wrong.
+You don't *have* to say what type things are.
+It's completely optional, and the computer can always figure that out on its own.
+But if you do say what your types are, two things happen:

+* Other people reading your program can understand what's going on.
+* When you make a mistakem the computer can be more helpful explaining what's wrong.

 ### List Types ###